btubbs/gofluff/README.md

 wildcard can be used as suffix on relative and absolute file paths to recurse into them.

+To ignore a specific kind of error, use the `-ignore` flag and give it the same code shown in parentheses when the error is printed out.
+If you see an error like this:

+    testdata/4.go:27:5: (comments.exportedval) exported var W should have comment or be unexported

+You can ignore it like this:

+    gofluff -ignore comments.exportedval testdata/4.go

+You can ignore a whole class of errors by providing just the parent category:

+    gofluff -ignore comments testdata/4.go

+You can pass multiple things to ignore by joining them with a comma:

+    gofluff -ignore naming.leadingk,naming.allcaps testdata/names.go

 The output of this tool is a list of suggestions in Vim quickfix format, which is accepted by lots of different editors.